mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 What would you like, okay?
 There is stinky, muddy water, there is beautiful water – but both [are the] same.
 And you can do the same things, wherever you may be: [a] beautiful, nice place, nice smell, beautiful place, or here is a muddy, stinky, and lots of things.
 That is the samsaric world.
 And here is another beautiful world.
 But both [are the] same.
 And whatever you may be, you can do things – what would you like?
 What would you *be*?
 What would you prefer to be?
 Do you want be stinky, muddy?
 Do you understand?

-(1:06:50)
+##### 1:06:50

-Well, if I've been, if you are beautiful place ... remember this.
+If you are [in a] beautiful place, there's a lot of "barking."
+Remember this.
 Many people bark at you.
-Because you are already beautiful place.
-That's when you can see "that's the ugly thing."
+Because you are already [in a] beautiful place – that's why you can see lots of ugly things.
 If you make a mistake, lots of things happen.

-And then immediately you ask it, "That is something extra."
+And then immediately you [say], "That is something extra."
 If you do this, you never touch the core of human life.

-So, all are buddha, all are buddha.
-Muddy water, beautiful water; all buddha.
-Whatever you may be, you can do same things; buddha's world.
+All are Buddha.
+Muddy water, beautiful water: all Buddha.
+Whatever you may be, you can do same things; Buddha's world.
 Which would you like?
 It's very clear.
-No one prefers dirty place.
+No one prefers [a] dirty place.
 Don't you think so?
-Very simple practice.
-But if you are beautiful place, it's not so easy.
+[It's a] very simple practice.
+But if you are [in a] beautiful place, it's not so easy.
 It's not so easy.
-But we should accept.
+But we should accept [it].

-And all we have to do is, whatever you may be, we can do same thing.
-That same thing is, shikantaza.
-Shikantaza, where all delusions drop off, from the first.
-It's not necessary you should find some order or demand.
-"Go away": you cannot say so.
+And all we have to do is, whatever you may be, we can do [the] same thing.
+That same thing is shikantaza.
+Shikantaza, where all delusions drop off from the first.
+It's not necessary [that] you should find some order, or demand, "Go away"; you cannot say so.
 If you say "go away," they don't go away.
 Even though you say "please stay," they don't stay.

-That's why Dogen Zenji says, "dying while either sitting or standing, have all depended" ... no, excuse me.
-"We find that transcendence of both unenlightenment or enlightenment" - that is good or bad, right, wrong, qualified or not qualified, whatever you say.
-Transcend - this is shikantaza itself.
-Anyway, transcend.
-Death or life - transcend of death and life.
-And then all you have to do is, be one with death, when death comes.
+That's why Dogen Zenji says ...
+"We find that transcendence of both unenlightenment or enlightenment..." – that is good or bad, right, wrong, qualified or not qualified, whatever you say.
+"Transcend" – this is shikantaza itself... transcending of death and life.
+And then all you have to do is, be one with death when death comes.
 That is shikantaza.

-At that time, you can die while you're sitting.
-You can die while you're standing.
-Very naturally.
+At that time, you can die while you're sitting, you can die while you're standing, very naturally.
 You can die lying down on your bed.
-You can die at home ...
-"Have all depended entirely on the strength of zazen."
+You can die at home, *[unintelligible]*

+"... have all depended entirely on the strength of zazen."
 This is zazen.
 Yes it is.

 ##### 1:10:30 end of recording